WVURAIL/dspira/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

     - Source block: the `osmocom Source` block is used; the "Device Arguments" are the same as for the Airspy R2.
 So no changes are needed in this block.

-    - `samp_rate Variable` block: This block is in the upper left corner of the canvas in the `spectrometer_w_cal.grc` program next to the `Options` block.
+    - `samp_rate Variable` block: Find it beside `Options`, at the canvas's upper left in `spectrometer_w_cal.grc`.
 Open this block by double-clicking it.
 Change the "Value" to "6e6" (which is 6 MHz).

     <img alt="samp_rate Variable block properties: Id samp_rate, Value 6e6" align="center" width="300" height="146" src="{{ '/images/AirspyMini_samp_rate.png' | relative_url }}">